Brice Delval

-Brice Delval (born July 15, 1999) is an Algerian-French Muay Thai fighter.
+Brice Delval (born July 15, 1999) is a French-Algerian Muay Thai fighter.

 Delval is a former S1 World Champion and has challenged for the ONE Muay Thai Bantamweight World Championship in 2019.

 Biography and career

 Born in Nice on July 15, 1999, Brice Delval grew up on the African island of Réunion, off the coast of Madagascar.

 At the age of 13, Delval left Réunion for Paris to pursue a Muay Thai career, where he joined the Mahmoudi Gym in Bonneuil-sur-Marne shortly after.

 On August 12, 2016, he defeated Sae Sor.
 Ploenchit via second-round TKO to win the S1 World Championship 138lb title.

 Brice Delval made his ONE Championship debut by challenging Nong-O Gaiyanghadao for the ONE Bantamweight Muay Thai World Championship at ONE Championship: Immortal Triumph on September 6, 2019.
 After five rounds, Delval lost by split decision.

 Delval returned to ONE on January 10, 2020, at ONE Championship: A New Tomorrow, facing Muangthai PKSaenchaimuaythaigym.
 Despite keeping the fight close and competitive, Delval was unable to clinch a victory and lost by split decision once again.